perchrh/aws-s3-demo/README.md

 Instructions for MacOS:

-    brew install python3 pip3
+    brew install python3
     sudo -H pip3 install awscli

 ### 2 Configure AWS credentials etc ###
-Get the access key and the secret access key from the Security Credentials section in AWS.
+Get the access key and the secret access key from the "Access keys" tab on the "Security Credentials" page under "My Account", in AWS.
+Create a new Access Key and download the keyfile.
+The keyfile contains the two mentioned keys.

 Set credentials in the AWS credentials profile file on your local system, located at:
 ~/.aws/credentials on Linux, macOS, or Unix C:\Users\USERNAME \.aws\credentials on Windows.

-Use the command line tools mentioned in step (1) to write the credentials and configuration:
+Use the command line tools mentioned in step (1) to write the credentials and configuration.
+Select 'eu-central-1' as the region:

     aws configure